JustServe-Resources/Documentation/contributing/Contributing.md

 When writing Asciidoc, it's best to use a text editor that supports syntax highlighting and formatting.
 A great text editor to use is [Visual Studio Code](https://code.visualstudio.com/).
 You can also just write them here in the browser on GitHub!

+> [!WARNING]
-> [!WARNING] **Do not use Microsoft Word or any other word processor to edit the documentation.** Asciidoc files are not word documents.
+> **Do not use Microsoft Word or any other word processor to edit the documentation.**
+>
+> Asciidoc files are not word documents and are not compatible with that editor.

 ## Git Best Practices